bcorner13/xphoto/README.md

 - Install Java 8 and make sure its on your path
 - Modify xphoto.properties and change "photos" and "server.port" to suit your needs
 - run "java -jar xphoto.jar"
+- wait for the app to make thumbnails and index all your photos
+- open http://localhost:8080 in your browser (or via your pc ip to other devices)
 ---

 ## FAQ